asadow/appDataConverter/README.md

 [![R-CMD-check](https://github.com/asadow/esaApp/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/asadow/esaApp/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-esaApp is a Shiny application/R package that allows you to upload a Megamation export and see its conversion to a format acceptable by the ESA Electrical Safety Authority of Ontario, Canada.
+A Shiny application/R package that allows you to upload a Megamation export and see its conversion to a format acceptable by the ESA Electrical Safety Authority of Ontario, Canada.
 The file can then be downloaded for manual upload to their website.